This section contains information about OIO application benefit factors regarding the offer to sell seabed, foreshore or riverbed to the Crown.

 We will advise you that the offer has been waived and the special land process will be at an end.

-The current Ministerial Directive Letter provides additional commentary on special land.
+The current Ministerial Directive Letter (PDF 467KB) provides additional commentary on special land.

 This website provides general information only.
 The OIO and LINZ do not assume any responsibility for giving legal or other professional advice and disclaim any liability arising from the use of the information.
 If you require legal or other expert advice you should seek assistance from a professional adviser.